sudoxnym/roomba_rest980/README.md

   - Note that everytime you remap and a room changes, it's ID may change (local users)!
 - Knowledge of your Roomba and rest980 servers' IPs

-> I recommend that you use [the lovelace-roomba-vacuum-card](https://github.com/jeremywillans/lovelace-roomba-vacuum-card) until I remake it for this integration.
+> I recommend that you use https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card as this is almost done being integrated with it.
+> The only feature that requires testing is the selection of rooms (is separate from using the switch-based built in).

 ## Step 1: Setting up rest980: Grab Robot Credentials